Did you know that a tremendous amount of work goes into planning a timber sale?

 As the cutting is going on, Gailey will be there making sure everyone knows the

-boundaries, ensuring that the Timber Sale Agreement & Sediment Control Plan are being
+boundaries, ensuring that the Timber Sale Agreement, and Sediment Control Plan are being

 followed, that the site is stabilized once the logging is completed and of course checking in with